joostkremers/ebib/docs/ebib-manual.md

 buffer by setting the variable `ebib-local-bibfiles` to a list of files.
 This can be done as a file-local or a directory-local variable, or as a customisable option.

+# Links and Citations in Org buffers

+Currently, Org mode does not have real support for citations (though support is planned for a future release).
+Ebib provides a way to add links to BibTeX entries to an Org file which, with some coaxing, can be used as citations.

+If you call `ebib-insert-citation` in an Org buffer, you can add a link to an entry in a `.bib` file that’s open in Ebib.
+The link has the form `[[ebib:<key>][<description>]]`.
+The description is user-provided string, which you are prompted for, but a default description is provided, which you can accept by pressing `RET`.
+This default description is created by the function in `ebib-citation-description-function` which uses the author name and publication year to create a description.

+If you use this type of Org link, you may want to load the `org-ebib` package, which allows you to open Ebib with `org-open-at-point` (by default bound to `C-c C-o`), taking you to the entry in the link (provided its database is opened in Ebib).

+The `org-ebib` package also allows you to create Org links to Ebib entries with `org-store-link` when you’re in the entry buffer.
+Links created in this way have the same form, but they can also specify the `.bib` file containing the entry by adding an `@` sign after the key and the name or full path of the file.
+Which type of link is produced is controlled by the user option `org-ebib-link-type`.

 # Main and Dependent Databases